 - Co-insurance: The percentage you must pay for care after you’ve met your deductible.

 - Out-of-pocket maximum: The absolute max you’ll pay annually.

 Still confused?
 I’ll explain these terms in more detail below.
 Need insurance?
-Armed with this information you can fairly compare plans.
-Shop for individual and family health insurance online now with eHealthInsurance…it’s the easiest way to compare plans, and you can buy insurance online in most states.
+Armed with this information you can fairly compare plans through your state healthcare marketplace or online with a service eHealthInsurance, an easy way to compare and buy health insurance plans in most states.

 Increasing your deductible is the easiest way to lower your premiums and, if you’re mostly healthy, might be a good idea.
 Just understand, however, that if you have a $10,000 deductible and get sick, you could end up with $10,000 of medical bills in a year.
 Typically, your deductible does not apply for preventative health checkups and many routine health services…you’ll just pay a co-pay instead.